 We also highly recommend the research bibliography of the Story of Stuff project.

-Plastic comes from the Earth
+Plastic comes from ancient compacted carbon deposits

 Ecobricks keep plastic & C02 out of the biosphere.
 Ecobricks raise ecological consciousness.
 And more!